 No!
 All tickets purchased through Ticket Omaha can be reprinted by Ticket Omaha, located on the ground floor of the Holland Center.

 Each MasterWorks concert will be preceded by a preconcert lecture in the lobby at 6:45 p.m., which will discuss music on that evening’s program.
 In addition, the program book contains an overview of the music and composers for each MasterWorks concert program.

 For more information about the music we perform, sign up for our monthly e-newsletter or Insight emails, which offer more information about the music and a sampling as well.

-In addition, through a partnership with Classical 90.7 KVNO (FM), excerpts from Omaha Symphony concerts can be heard every weekday morning at 7:45 a.m. during Symphonic Sunrise.
-Full concert programs can be heard at 2 p.m. every Sunday afternoon during In Concert with the Omaha Symphony.
+In addition, through a partnership with Classical 90.7 KVNO (FM), excerpts from Omaha Symphony concerts can be heard every weekday morning after the 7 a.m. newscast during Symphonic Sunrise.
+Full concert programs can be heard at 1 p.m. every Sunday afternoon during In Concert with the Omaha Symphony.

 The Holland Performing Arts Center is accessible to everyone under the criteria established by the Americans with Disabilities Act (ADA).
 Requests for accommodations should be made when purchasing tickets.

 The Holland Performing Arts Center has a variety of parking options.
-Street meters are free after 9 p.m. on weekdays, and free on Sundays, while paid parking can be found in nearby garages and surface lots.
+Street meters are free after 9 p.m.
+Monday through Saturday, and free on Sundays and holidays, while paid parking can be found in nearby garages and surface lots.
 The most convenient paid parking areas are the Omaha Park Eight Garage located adjacent to the hall on the corner of 13th & Dodge Streets and the All Right parking lot at 12th & Dodge Streets.
 For a complete parking map, please refer to the "Where Do I Park" option under the Tickets menu at the top of the page.